DILCISBoard/E-ARK-AIP/index.md

 <a name="aip-rep-div-overlap"></a>**AIP-REP-DIV-OVERLAP**: If a representation is
-divided into parts, any overlap MUST be avoided regarding the structure of the representations and each sub-directory path MUST be unique across the containers.
+divided into parts, any overlap MUST be avoided regarding the structure of the representations and each sub-folder path MUST be unique across the containers.

 <a name="fig5"></a>